A Hard Day's Blog

 The past is a foreign country.
 They do things differently there.

-If you substitute "Parenthood" for "The past", that describes very well how I looked at the world for many… Read full post »
+If you substitute "Parenthood" for "The past", that describes very well how I experienced the world for ma… Read full post »

 A couple of years before Robert Altman made his landmark film Nashville, which climaxed with the shooting of (mostly) fictional country music singer Barbara Jean in front of the Parthenon at Centennial Park, a chilling real-life murder took place in Music City, ending the lives of a beloved Gran… Read full post »

 After thirteen long years of underground slumber, the Great Southern Brood has arisen, wreaking havoc in Tennessee and almost a dozen other southeastern states.
 The only sounds louder than their unearthly calls are the shrieks of their victims.

 Sounds like a zombie invasion, right?
 Or may… Read full post »